devMEremenko/XcodeBenchmark/ReadMe.md

 ## Contribution

-**Since Oct 1st, 2023, XcodeBenchmark must be used with Xcode 15.0 or above.**
+**Since Feb 2026, XcodeBenchmark must be used with Xcode 26.3 or above.**

 - **If you have any non-Apple hardware components - submit your results to the `Custom Hardware` table.**
 - [Submit a pull request](https://github.com/devMEremenko/XcodeBenchmark/pulls).